UnitedLands/community/info/custom-items.md

 order: 7
 ---
 # Agriculture
-To regrow these trees, obtain saplings that drop from their decaying leaves.
+To regrow the trees, obtain saplings that drop from their decaying leaves.

 ## Ancient Oak
 A rare oak tree variant that grows enchanted golden apples!
 These trees do not reproduce and the only way to obtain its seeds are from the vote crate.